 Average Price: $10 for 6.37 oz.

-The aftershave of choice of my 96-year-old grandpa, William Hurst.
+The aftershave of choice of my grandfather, William Hurst, and my own favorite drugstore classic.
 English Leather got its start in 1949, and it hasn’t changed much since then.
 Same formula; same rectangular bottle; same big ol’ wooden lid.
 English Leather gift boxes were a popular holiday gift for years.
 Maybe you got your dad a box for Christmas 1987.
 Most of the marketing for English Leather featured an attractive woman telling male viewers or readers that, “All her men wear English Leather.”
 Translation: If you want hot babes, slap on some English Leather, by golly.
 Example:

 What it smells like: It’s a pretty simple fragrance.
 Starts off with a citrusy smell that slowly fades to a woodsy, leathery scent.
 As the day wore on, it started to smell more like baby powder.
 Nice and fresh.